National promises bigger surplus and less debt

 "We have provided for significant buffers, with $9.9b of unallocated operating spending to ensure we can respond to cost pressures and changing circumstances."

-1. Return to surplus and reduce debt - National will achieve a surplus in 2026/27, reduce government debt (down $3.4b compared with PREFU forecasts) and provide buffers in future spending allowances.
+1. Return to surplus and reduce debt - National will achieve a surplus in 2026/27, reduce government debt (down $3.4 billion compared with Pre-Election Economic and Fiscal forecasts) and provide buffers in future spending allowances.

 2. Support frontline services - National will support frontline services, and prioritise increases in funding for health and education to account for inflation.